dievyak/cypress-test-suite/README.md

 Validate UI attributes using Cypress’s .should() assertion — e.g., cy.get('#element').should('have.attr', 'data-state', 'off').

-🧠 Advanced Cypress Practices
+🧠 Advanced Cypress Practices:
-⚠️ Alert & Confirmation Handling
+⚠️ Alert & Confirmation Handling:

 Intercept browser alerts using cy.on('window:alert') to verify alert messages and simulate user interactions.

 Handle confirmation dialogs with cy.on('window:confirm') to assert dialog text and control the response:

 ✅ Simulate clicking “OK”:

 cy.on('window:confirm', (text) => {
   expect(text).to.equal('Are you sure?');
   return true; // Confirms the action
 });

 ❌ Simulate clicking “Cancel”:

 cy.on('window:confirm', (text) => {
   expect(text).to.equal('Are you sure?');
   return false; // Aborts the action
 });

-🎯 Input and Assertion Tricks
+🎯 Input and Assertion Tricks:

 Force-clear inactive inputs using .clear({ force: true }) when the input field isn't focused or interactable: cy.get('input[name="email"]').clear({ force: true }).type('test@example.com');
 Use regular expressions in assertions for flexible and reliable text validation — ideal for dynamic content like price ranges: